google/fhir-data-pipes/pipelines/README.md

     mode uses JDBC to read the IDs of entities in an OpenMRS MySQL database, retrieves those entities as FHIR resources, and transfers the data via FHIR APIs or Parquet files.
-For a HAPI source, this mode uses JDBC to read FHIR resources directly from a HAPI PostgreSQL database, and transfers the data.
+For a HAPI source, this mode uses JDBC to read FHIR resources directly from a HAPI database, and transfers the data.
 -   **[Streaming mode (Debezium)](#streaming-mode-debezium)**: This mode
     continuously listens for changes to the underlying OpenMRS MySQL database using